easabbir/scraping-session-1/README.md

 - Write a script that reads one of the `.html` files downloaded above using `JSDOM` and prints the price in the format `console.log({ price });`.

-install jsdom: npm install jsdom
+install jsdom: npm install jsdom and import : import {JSDOM} from 'jsdom'

+read the file with fs read
+convert to dom
+dom.window.document.queryselector will be able to provide the price